nutanix/nai-dl-bench/README.md

 -h Absolute path handler file
 -e Comma separated absolute paths of all the additional paths required by the model -g Number of gpus to be used to execute.
-Default will be 0, cpu used -k Keep the torchserve server alive after run completion.
+Default will be 0, cpu used -a Absolute path to the model archive file (.mar)
+-k Keep the torchserve server alive after run completion.
 Default, stops the server if not set
 ```